Exodus/thrunner/README.md

 Examples could be:

-* ping a list of servers
+Run a command/script that receives an argument on various threads, like ping a list of servers or ssh to a list of servers to perform a command.